chriswallace/wallace-museum/README.md

-# Wallace Museum
+# Medici by Compendium

-The official repository for the Wallace Museum website, powered by Sveltekit.
+The official repository for the Medici web application.

 ## Requirements